-We’ve probably all heard the terms ‘bear’ and ‘bull’ in reference to the stock markets.
-But what does that even mean?
-As mentioned, a bear market occurs when there is a 20% or more drop in prices from recent highs.
+A bear market occurs when there is a 20% or more drop in prices from recent highs.
+While stock prices are constantly fluctuating, in a bear market, prices remain lower or further decrease for months or even years.
 A bull market is the opposite; it occurs when prices increase by 20% or more from recent lows.
-Simply put, stocks go up for a prolonged period of time in a bull market, and they go down in a bear.
+Simply put, stocks go up for a prolonged period in a bull market, and they go down in a bear market.

-It’s important to distinguish between a bull market and a bear market rally.
+Bull markets can be confused with bear market rallies.
 Whereas in a bull market where stocks are on a sustained uptrend, a bear market rally is when stock prices temporarily rise after plunging into a bear market before falling again.
 In this case, it may seem like the bear market is over, but it actually isn’t.

 What causes bear markets?